-There are many people in the world who live with an overwhelming fear.
+There are many people in the world who live with overwhelming fear.
 This fear causes them to attempt to try to control the world around them.
-They look for control in their relationships, to control the outcome of specific events to fit their liking and control their home and business surroundings.
+They look for control in their relationships, to control the outcome of specific events to fit their liking, and to control their home and business surroundings.
 These people deal with a discomfort level that is fairly high on a consistent basis.
 So high that they feel anxiety daily.
 This prompts them to attempt to control things as a way to soothe themselves and bring about a certain level of comfort.

 This happens as the person experiencing discomfort begins to try to control the behavior of the other to bring their behavior to a level that is not so uncomfortable to them.
-The person who is the subject of the attempt to control may actually conform…for awhile.
+The person who is the subject of the attempt to control may actually conform…for a while.
 But eventually, the behavior will occur again and will create conflict between the two.
 The result is a relationship that is strained and unhealthy for both individuals.

 Trying to control specific events

-The need to control situations or people arises out of a fear of what might happen if we don’t.
+The need to control situations or people arises out of fear of what might happen if we don’t.
 A mother may try to control their child because they believe that if they don’t, then something bad may happen.
-A woman on a date may try to control the outcome because she is afraid that if she doesn’t, then she will never find her soulmate and it will validate that she is not worthy of love.
-Someone else may attempt to control the outcome of a job interview because they are afraid that if they don’t get the job that they may lose their house.
+A woman on a date may try to control the outcome because she is afraid that if she doesn’t, then she will never find her soulmate.
+And it will validate that she is not worthy of love.
+Someone else may attempt to control the outcome of a job interview because they are afraid that if they don’t get the job they may lose their house.
 We become attached to a specific outcome because that is what we believe is the absolute best for ourselves.

-How can you accomplish this?
+How can you practice surrendering?

 We try to control things because of fear.
 The energy of fear is heavy and oppressive and doesn’t feel very good.
-So what if you allowed yourself to let go of that fear and trust that things will work out, no matter what happens.
+So what if you allowed yourself to let go of that fear and trust that things will work out, no matter what happens?
 This was a huge lesson that I had to learn in my own life.
-In 2014, when I faced losing my mother to cancer, losing my voice and losing my marriage, I faced three of the biggest fears of my life.
+In 2014, when I faced losing my mother to cancer, losing my voice, and losing my marriage, I faced three of the biggest fears of my life.
 And although I tried to control things initially, it was once I finally surrendered and let go of the fear that I was brought to a place of peace.
 And although what I faced was difficult, I am better for having gone through it, and the blessings that have occurred have been amazing.

 Daily meditation is a powerful way to connect deeply with yourself and help you let go.
 Meditation is great for relieving stress and can help to bring you clarity as well.
 Meditation also brings your focus out of the future and the “what ifs” and allows you to be in the present moment.

 Moving your body each day helps to release endorphins which make you feel good.
-It can also help you to release physical tension that is being held in your body.
+It can also help you to release the physical tension that is being held in your body.